-Advisory: Eligibility for ENGL 101 or placement by multiple measures.
-This is an introductory course in the use of internet resources as research tools.
-Course content includes effective and efficient use of and the history and development of internet search engines and evaluating sources of information on the internet for their use and applicability in college-level research.
+This is an introductory course in using the internet and WWW as tools for college research.
+Course content includes effective and efficient use of search engines, the history and development of internet search tools and evaluating information resources from the internet its use and applicability in college-level research.
 (CSU, AVC)